 What can you do if your child is being kept from you?

-Suppose you are a parent who has been refrained from meeting your child by the other parent.
-You should be aware that you have a complete right to visit your child unless the court has passed an ordinance for you to stay away from the child.
-Therefore, you can take action against this injustice to protect your rights.
+If you’re a parent who has been denied access to your child by the other parent, it’s important to understand that you have the right to visit your child unless a court order restricts it.
+You have the option to take legal action to protect your parental rights.

 How to mutually agree on a decision?